ServiceComposer/ServiceComposer.AspNetCore/docs/README.md

 ## Customizing ViewModel Composition options from dependent assemblies

 It's possible to access and [customize ViewModel Composition options](options-customizations.md) at application start-up by defining types implementing the `IViewModelCompositionOptionsCustomization` interface.

+## Endpoint filters

+Endpoint filters allow intercepting all incoming HTTP requests before they reach the composition stage.
+For more information refer to the [endpoint filters documentation](endpoint-filters.md).